Ahmad Perang

-Ahmad Perang (born 1910, date of death unknown) was the second Chairman of the Election Commission of Malaysia (16 October 1967 - 9 August 1977).
+Ahmad Perang (born 1910; date of death unknown) was the second chairman of the Election Commission of Malaysia (16 October 1967 – 9 August 1977).
 He became the first Malayan Railway manager among the Malays.

 Early life

 Ahmad Perang was born in 1910 in Johor Bahru, Johor.
-His wife is Puan Sri Salmah Mohd.
-Together they had 6 children.
+He was married to Puan Sri Salmah Mohd, and together they had 6 children.

 Perang attended Sekolah Melayu Bukit Zaharah, Johor Bahru.
-Then he went to school at Sekolah Sementara, Johor Bahru and to English College until he passed the School Certificate (1928).
+Then he went to school at Sekolah Sementara, Johor Bahru and to English College Johore Bahru until he passed the School Certificate (1928).

 Career

 He worked at the Johor Post Department (1929) with his two close friends Encik Rahman Musa and Dato 'Bidin.
-They were also among the earliest Malays to serve in the Johor Bharu Post Department.
+They were among the earliest Malays employed in the Johor Bharu Post Department.

 While in the Postal Service, he was sent to study at the General Office, Singapore.
 He then served in the Johor Civil Service as an Administrative Officer and continued his studies in England for two years.
 Unfortunately, the Second World War broke out in Europe and he returned to Malaya without finishing his studies.
 He has been a Magistrate, District Officer, Audit Officer and State Financial Officer.

-He also actively fought against the Malayan Union but did not become a politician.
+He also actively opposed the Malayan Union, although he never entered formal politician.